AKAS1012/Employment-Verification/README.md

      Verification_Code = "15"
  }
  in API Url then given the message verified.<br/>
- 2. if above given json data is not payload so given not verified message.---
+ 2. if above given json data is not payload so given not verified message.<br/>
  #In react frontend--
- 3 -if given mention json as in input field so given popup verified otherwise not verifed.--
+ 3 -if given mention json as in input field so given popup verified otherwise not verifed.<br/>